voxpupuli/voxpupuli.github.io/privacy-policy/index.md

 ### Your name and email in our codebases

 ***As part of ANY contribution to a Vox Pupuli project, you are acknowledging and agreeing that your name and email address will become embedded and part of the source code repository, which are all publicly available.
 You understand that the removal of this information would be impermissibly destructive to the project and the overall interests of those who contribute, utilize, and benefit from it.
-Therefore, in consideration of your participation in any project, you understand that retaining your name and email address, as described above, does not require your consent and that the right of erasure, as spelled out in the GDRP Article 17(1)b does not apply.***
+Therefore, in consideration of your participation in any project, you understand that retaining your name and email address, as described above, does not require your consent and that the right of erasure, as spelled out in the GDPR Article 17(1)b does not apply.***

 ## Your rights